$97

 Modern States: Free Courses + Free Exam Voucher

-Modern States is a nonprofit that offers free online courses for every CLEP exam.
-Complete the course and they give you a voucher that covers the $90 exam fee.
+Modern States is a nonprofit that offers free online courses for CLEP exams.
+Complete the course and pass its quizzes and final, and they give you a voucher that covers the $97 exam fee.
 That means you can earn college credit for literally $0.

 Other free study resources: